codice/saml-conformance/README.md

 The `samlconf` script may take the following parameters:

     NAME
-           samlconf - Runs the SAML Conformance Tests against an IdP
+           SamlConf - Runs the SAML Conformance Tests against an IdP

     SYNOPSIS
            samlconf [arguments ...]